linode/docs/docs/kubernetes-shortguide-definitions/kubeadm-definition-shortguide/index.md

 ### kubeadm

-A cloud provider-agnostic tool that automates many of the tasks required to get a cluster up and running.
+[kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/) is a cloud provider-agnostic tool that automates many of the tasks required to get a cluster up and running.
 Users of kubeadm can run a few simple commands on individual servers to turn them into a Kubernetes cluster consisting of a master node and worker nodes.